USAP Zimbabwe Profiles

 Oberlin College '11

 Emmanuel has worked on various leadership boards pertaining to development.
-During his term in office in the Zimbabwe Youth Parliament, Emmanuel served on a national committee geared towards improving cancer patients' access to healthcare.
-He is currently on the board of directors for the Oberlin Hot Meals, a non-profit that provides meals to the homeless and economically disadvantaged members of the Oberlin community.
-In addition, Emmanuel was instrumental in establishing the US-Canada World Bank's Youth Development Peace Network (YDP) chapter – a network of youth leaders working adjunct with the World Bank on youth-related issues.
-He was also a co-leader of Harambe Cameroon, a venture that sought to bring together students, businesses, non-profit organizations and the Cameroonian government in developing youth entrepreneurial ventures.
+He served on a national committee geared towards improving cancer patients' access to healthcare in Zimbabwe.
+He also served on the board of directors for the Oberlin Hot Meals, an Ohio non-profit that provides meals to the homeless and economically disadvantaged members of the Oberlin community.

-Among several awards and recognitions for his work, Emmanuel is an Oberlin College Entrepreneurship Scholar and a national Bonner Scholar.
-He is also a recipient of the Oberlin College Creativity and Leadership Award for his initiatives to promote youth entrepreneurship in Zimbabwe and the Shansi-In-Asia Award for his service project at an AIDS hospice in Penang, Malaysia.
+Among several awards and recognitions for his work, Emmanuel is a Harvard Medical School National Scholar.
+He was an Oberlin College Entrepreneurship Scholar and a national Bonner Scholar.
+He was also a recipient of the Oberlin College Creativity and Leadership Award for his initiatives to promote youth entrepreneurship in Zimbabwe and the Shansi-In-Asia Award for his service project at an AIDS hospice in Penang, Malaysia.
 A talented chemist as well, Emmanuel was a recipient of the CRC Press Chemistry Award for excellence in Inorganic Chemistry, the Jewitt Fanning award for having "an unusual promise in Chemistry" and the Harrol Baker Scholarship for being an "outstanding" Biochemistry major.

-Careerwise, competent in Chinese Mandarin and having traveled to and witnessed South Africa, Malaysia, Singapore and Hong Kong's healthcare-provision challenges and successes, Emmanuel is interested in collaboratively working with experts from around the world to come up with effective African healthcare solutions.
-He is currently a forth-year pre-medical student at Oberlin College where he is doing an honors research on Alzheimer's Disease, majoring in Biochemistry with an East Asian Studies minor.
+Fairly competent in Chinese Mandarin and having traveled to and witnessed South Africa, Malaysia, Singapore and Hong Kong's healthcare-provision challenges and successes, Emmanuel is interested in collaboratively working with experts from around the world to come up with effective African healthcare solutions.
+He is currently in his final year at Harvard Medical School and plans to specialize in interventional radiology.

 Nancy Kasvosve